39 verified secrets

 Seven Planet Snoopy rides were relocated from the shuttered Geauga Lake park

 When Cedar Fair closed Geauga Lake (Aurora, Ohio) after September 2007, seven children's rides were relocated to Cedar Point's new Planet Snoopy area (2008).
-Snoopy's Space Race was formerly "Marvin the Martian Rocket Ship Ride" at Six Flags Ohio.
+Snoopy's Space Race started as Six Flags Ohio's Marvin the Martian Rocket Ship Ride (renamed Rocket Relay in 2004).
 Snoopy's kiddie section is a Geauga Lake museum, though nothing marks their origin.

 🌐 Cross-Park Connections & Miscellaneous